The Six Components

 - Consider the contents of your wastebasket.
 Take a moment to give thanks for all the people and natural resources its contents represent.

 Cultural Exchange is a two-way street: sharing your culture with those you visit, and learning about theirs, too.
-Depending on your site, you may be invited to an Appalachian Jamboree, a Southern Gospel Church, a Native American pow-wow, or a local historical or cultural institution.
+Depending on your site, you may be invited to an Appalachian Jamboree, a Southern Gospel Church, or a local historical or cultural institution.

 Soundbites on Cultural Exchange

 A group is the manifestation of this need to belong.
 A group can, however, close in on itself, believing that it is superior to others.
 But my vision is that belonging should be at the heart of a fundamental discovery: that we all belong to a common humanity, the human race.
 We may be rooted in a specific family and culture but we come to this earth to open up to others, to serve them and receive the gifts they bring to us, as well as to all of humanity.